 Preparing and predicting Before starting a Reading section, read the background information about each text and find what vocabulary needs to be pre-taught.
 It's important to create a desire to read, so encourage students to predict the content by asking questions in their own language or in English.
 Ask students to look at the pictures and headings, and elicit any information that they already know about the topic.
-Ask them for information they know a little about, but aren't completely sure about, and anything they don't know, but would like to find out.
-Write it on the board in a table:
+Then ask students to read and see if the text contains any of their ideas.